mydavid66/D3-project/README.md

 ## All rights reserved ###
-Please note that  Webfa.ws  is a curated site and that we reserve the right to refuse any listing for any reason.
+Please note that  personal website  is a curated site and that we reserve the right to refuse any listing for any reason.